 Continue Reading Below

-The following are recent comments from Fed policymakers.
-An asterisk next to a name denotes the person is a voting member of the policy-setting Federal Open Market Committee this year.
+The following are recent comments from Fed policymakers (a "V" indicates the person is a voting member of the policy-setting Federal Open Market Committee (FOMC) this year):

-(Reporting by Alister Bull, Jonathan Spicer, Pedro da Costa and Ann Saphir; Editing by Lisa Shumaker)
+(Reporting by Alister Bull, Jonathan Spicer, Pedro da Costa and Ann Saphir; Editing by Bob Burgdorfer and James Dalgleish)